 The five stages of grief are denial and isolation, depression, anger, bargaining, and acceptance.
 You may experience all, some, or even none of these when your child leaves home.
 It is good to understand that many parents do experience all five of these stages of grief if they have Empty Nest Syndrome.

-If you find that you are stuck in the stage of depression and you can’t see the light at the end of the tunnel, then professional help, such as counseling is highly recommended in order to avoid developing a full blown mental illness.
+If you find that you are stuck in the stage of depression and you can’t see the light at the end of the tunnel, then professional help, such as counseling, is highly recommended in order to avoid developing a full blown mental illness.

 There is no fool-proof method for avoiding Empty Nest Syndrome.
 However, there are some ways to help prevent it from happening.

-For many parent who experience the Empty Nest Syndrome, the angst being felt is often related to feelings that their child may not be ready to take on the world.
-In the time leading up to their departure, more specifically, their last year at home, it is a time to prepare them.
+For many parents who experience Empty Nest Syndrome, the angst being felt is often related to feelings that their child may not be ready to take on the world.
+In the time leading up to their departure, it is a time to prepare them.

 Ensure that they have all the supplies and skills needed.
-Do they know how to cook basic meals?
-Can they work laundry machines?
+Do they know how to cook basic meals and work laundry machines?
 Do they know how to use city transportation if needed?
 Do they have everything they need to live in their new housing?

 Help them to prepare for their departure by equipping them with basic life skills that they will need to survive and thrive on their own.
 When your child moves, being there to help them get settled into their first apartment or living quarters is also helpful in this process.

-You can talk through setting up in a home, how to meet neighbors, and how to be safe at home by locking all doors even during the day.
-These topics can help them visualize themselves being not only successful on their own but also safe and competent.
+You can talk through setting up a home, how to meet neighbors, and how to be safe at home by locking all doors, even during the day.
+These topics can help them visualize themselves being not only successful on their own, but also safe and competent.

 Some of the stress of a child leaving is that their home is changing.
 They now have a new home, whether that be an apartment, dorm, or something else.

 Let the child know that their home base is still with you.
-You will always be their “home”.
 This will help reassure you and them that you belong together, even if you are miles apart.
-You will always be there as a parent as a safety net to help your child if they need to return home.

 If you want to have close and healthy relationships with your grown children, then you must reassure them that you are always there for them and the door to home is always open as well.
 This doesn’t mean that you need to be the financial provider for your adult children.

 Acknowledge that your child may also experience emotional stress and turmoil in leaving home.
-Be there as an encouragement to your child.
+Be there for encouragement in your child’s life.
 Being available by phone or text is also helpful to a child who may be experiencing stress in their departure from home.

 Every child is different.
 Just be aware of the potential for these emotions from your child.
 Be prepared to provide comfort, encouragement, and emotional support.
 One way that can help you both is to have a weekly phone call scheduled for the same time each week.

-In order to not feel a complete void of life when your children all leave home, take the time for your own hobbies and interests.
-These should be interests that are outside of your family and children.
+In order to not fall hard into Empty Nest Syndrome when your children all leave home, take the time for your own hobbies and interests.
+These should be interests that are outside your family and children.